 We have designed the program to be convenient for current teachers.
 Currently, we offer our courses in a hybrid (part online and part face-to-face) format.
 Our students also have the option of pursuing a fully online option.

 This 30-hour master's degree program, leading to a master's in Curriculum and Instruction with an emphasis in Reading and Writing, offers two options.
 The first option allows you to develop a 15-hour concentration in reading and writing and then personalize the other half of your program by carefully selecting elective courses with the guidance of your faculty advisor to fit your career goals.
 This option does not lead to the State of Colorado Reading Teacher endorsement.
 The second option prepares you to specialize in reading and writing and to add the Reading Teacher endorsement with the Colorado Department of Education to your teaching license.

 Both program options provide educators with advanced knowledge and training to work with diverse student populations as they develop reading, writing and oral language skills.
 Course work includes language and literacy acquisition, culturally relevant teaching practices, literature, literacy assessment and informed instruction, hands-on practica, and other areas.

 Our faculty are top-notch.
 They help you improve your practice and put you in touch with the latest theories and innovative teaching strategies.
 We stress the importance of recognizing a variety of literacies - home, school, community, and mainstream - in both first and second languages, and the meaningful use of literacy and language to improve students' engagement in learning and quality of life.

-The Literacy, Language, and Culturally Responsive Teaching program offers up to six scholarships each year.
+The Responsive Literacy Education program offers up to six scholarships each year.
 TEACH grants are available for those teaching or willing to move to teaching in schools that qualify.
 Additional university scholarships and financial aid are available.